-If you are interested in sponsoring a project for Fin-Lab, please email Professor Gita Rao.
+If you are interested in hosting a project for Fin-Lab, please email Professor Gita Rao.

-Sponsors must have a relevant project with practical significance, and must be willing to write a short description of the project.
-The sponsor will partner with the students and faculty to identify the final project deliverable: a paper, presentation, software code, model, or any combination of these outputs.
-During the full-time segment of the project, sponsors should be able to allocate at least one to two hours a week to provide ongoing feedback, and guidance.
-However, some sponsors may provide more time, so availability will vary by sponsor.
-Sponsors may opt to host students in their offices during all or part of the month of January.
-While such sponsors are encouraged to reimburse student travel expenses, this is not required.
-Additionally, some sponsors elect to have their teams conduct the final presentations in-person, which may also entail travel expenses.
+Hosts must have a relevant project with practical significance, and must be willing to write a short description of the project.
+The host will partner with the students and faculty to identify the final project deliverable: a paper, presentation, software code, model, or any combination of these outputs.
+During the full-time segment of the project, hosts should be able to allocate at least one to two hours a week to provide ongoing feedback, and guidance.
+However, some hosts may provide more time, so availability will vary by host.
+They may opt to host students in their offices during all or part of the month of January.
+While such hosts are encouraged to reimburse student travel expenses, this is not required.
+Additionally, some hosts elect to have their teams conduct the final presentations in-person, which may also entail travel expenses.